I Want To...

 Please contact Catherine L. Will for questions about PREP eligibility or general application questions.

 Doctoral Diversity Program (DDP)

-This new post-baccalaureate program, funded by the Health Resource Services Administration (HRSA) has five supported slots per year.
-The DDP program will support post-baccalaureate students interested in pursuing medical school or PhD training in a health-realted field.
-DDP Scholars will be matched with a research mentor and will receive assistance, such as tutoring and stage-appropriate professionalism skills training, towards successful entry and completion of medical schooland or graduate schoo.
+This post-baccalaureate program, funded by the Health Resource Services Administration (HRSA) has at least five supported slots per year.
+The DDP will support post-baccalaureate students interested in pursuing medical school or PhD training in a health-related field.
+DDP Scholars will be matched with a research mentor and will receive assistance, such as coaching and stage-appropriate professionalism skills training, towards successful entry and completion of medical school and/or graduate school.

 Structure: DDP Scholars will experience four core activities: Research, Health Care, Community, Professional Training, and Personal Growth